By Seth Berkman

 Why you should trust us

-Treadmills offer an easy and efficient way to exercise.
+Treadmills provide a simple and efficient way to exercise.
 But it’s all too easy for a treadmill to become an expensive coat rack.
-According to one estimate, 40% of home gym equipment isn’t used as often as the buyer expected.
+According to one estimate, 40% of home-gym equipment isn’t used as often as the buyer had expected.

 “It’s a good idea to vary the speed and incline periodically if you are stuck inside running on a treadmill for an extended period,” said Rich Willy, associate professor at the school of physical therapy and rehabilitation science at the University of Montana.